 Once your body is done menstruating, it enters the follicular phase where your ovaries are preparing an egg to be released while your uterus lining thickens in preparation for a possible pregnancy.
 Your estrogen levels are rising a few days before ovulation, making you feel full of energy and you may find that your sexual desire increases, along with vaginal discharge.
 People also tend to have higher levels of antibodies in their body and have an increased inflammatory response, making those in the follicular phase less susceptible to infection.

 In theory, your body functions this way to promote pregnancy.
-When you’re in the early to mid-follicular phase of your cycle, the chance of getting pregnant is extremely unlikely, as you haven’t ovulated yet.
-During this time, your body wants to fight off all foreign invaders (like coronavirus) so that you can stay healthy enough to become pregnant.
+When you’re in the early to mid-follicular phase of your cycle, the chance of getting pregnant is extremely unlikely, since you haven’t ovulated, or released an egg yet.
+During this time, your body wants to fight off any foreign invaders so that you'll be healthy enough to become pregnant.

 🌕 Day 13 to 16